faiz4sure/discord-antinuke-selfbot/README.md

 - **Memory Issues**: Ensure your hosting has at least 512MB RAM
 - **Startup Errors**: Check logs/errors.txt for detailed error information

+## 🤡 Skidder Alert

+If you find a repo that looks exactly like this one but with a broken setup and wrong instructions — congrats, you’ve found a **skidder** in the wild.
+Only trust the original.
+Stay safe, and don’t get scammed by script kiddies.

 ## 🤝 Support

 For help with setup, hosting, or issues: